Keiji Uezono

 Keiji Uezono (上園 啓史, Uezono Keiji) is a Japanese former professional baseball pitcher.
 He played in Nippon Professional Baseball (NPB) for the Hanshin Tigers and Tohoku Rakuten Golden Eagles from 2007 to 2015.

 Career

-Uezono played for the De Glaskoning Twins of the Dutch Honkbal Hoofdklasse in 2016.
-He made nine appearances (seven starts) for the team, compiling a 4-1 record and 1.68 ERA with 45 strikeouts over 59 innings pitched.
+Uezono played for the Twins Oosterhout of the Dutch Honkbal Hoofdklasse in 2016.
+He made nine appearances (seven starts) for the team, compiling a 4–1 record and 1.68 ERA with 45 strikeouts over 59 innings pitched.